-I, Ryan M.Bohr, Executive Vice President and Chief Financial Officer of School Specialty, Inc., certify, pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to the knowledge of the undersigned:
+I, Ryan M. Bohr, Executive Vice President and Chief Financial Officer of School Specialty, Inc., certify, pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to the knowledge of the undersigned:

-- 1. The Annual Report on Form 10-K for the transition period from April 26, 2015 to December 26, 2015 (the "Report") which this statement accompanies fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 (15 U.S.C.
+- 1. The Annual Report on Form 10-K for the period from December 27, 2015 to December 31, 2016 (the "Report") which this statement accompanies fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 (15 U.S.C.
 78m or 78o(d)) and - 2.
 The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of School Specialty, Inc.